 After meeting the conditions above, individuals need to follow the steps below to submit their EPF Form 31 online –

-- Select the “PF Advance form” and provide details like the purpose of withdrawal, their amount required and other necessary details.
+Step 7: Select the “PF Advance form” and provide details like the purpose of withdrawal, the amount required and other necessary details.

 After applying, individuals may have to wait for their employer to approve this request and then subsequently find the fund credited to their bank account.
 Also, to make inquiries about the status of their claim, individuals can refer to the EPF Form 31 claim status from the official EPFO website.